Rising interest rates affect SPS 2023 bond

 Gordon said he wished that the bond issue could provide “more spaces for students to interact, lounge, and learn,” in addition to adding classrooms for future growth.

-The new HS was originally planned to include 20,000 square feet of space for the SHS Band.
+The new high school was originally planned to include 20,000 square feet of space for the SHS Band.

 “I will long remember the excited face of a band dad who works in the administration building when he saw the concept floor plan, and the disappointment when he saw it had been removed as construction costs and interest rates climbed,” Gordon shared in a Facebook post.